Top 10 Breakfast Spots in Raleigh

 Named after the classic Southern expression for a rooster that never backs down, The Iron Rooster is a Raleigh staple that refuses to compromise.
 Open since 2013, this rustic-chic eatery in the Cameron Village area is known for its bold flavors, generous portions, and unapologetically Southern soul.

-Their “Chicken & Waffles” is a must-order.
+Their Chicken & Waffles is a must-order.
 Crispy, spice-rubbed fried chicken sits atop a warm, fluffy Belgian waffle, drizzled with bourbon-maple syrup and a dollop of whipped honey butter.
-The chicken is seasoned with a secret blend of paprika, cayenne, and smoked salt—enough heat to wake you up, but not so much it overwhelms the sweetness.
+The chicken is seasoned with a secret blend of paprika, cayenne, and smoked saltenough heat to wake you up, but not so much it overwhelms the sweetness.

-They also serve a “Breakfast Bowl” that’s become a cult favorite: scrambled eggs with black-eyed peas, collard greens, smoked gouda, and a fried green tomato.
-It’s hearty, nutritious, and deeply satisfying.
-Even the coffee here is special—roasted locally by a family-owned mill in Durham, with notes of dark chocolate and dried cherry.
+They also serve a Breakfast Bowl thats become a cult favorite: scrambled eggs with black-eyed peas, collard greens, smoked gouda, and a fried green tomato.
+Its hearty, nutritious, and deeply satisfying.
+Even the coffee here is specialroasted locally by a family-owned mill in Durham, with notes of dark chocolate and dried cherry.

-The Iron Rooster doesn’t have a “healthy” section on the menu, but that’s not the point.
+The Iron Rooster doesnt have a healthy section on the menu, but thats not the point.
 This is comfort food done right.
-It’s the kind of place you go to when you need to feel taken care of—and you leave feeling like you’ve been fed by family.
+Its the kind of place you go to when you need to feel taken care ofand you leave feeling like youve been fed by family.

-4. The Red Door Café
+4. The Red Door Caf

-Their “Country Ham & Eggs” is a tribute to North Carolina’s heritage.
+Their Country Ham & Eggs is a tribute to North Carolinas heritage.
 Thick-cut, dry-cured ham from a family-run smokehouse in Smithfield is slow-cooked until tender, then served with two perfectly poached eggs, buttered toast, and a side of grits made with stone-ground corn from a local mill.
-The grits are cooked in chicken stock and finished with a pat of butter and a sprinkle of black pepper—simple, but unforgettable.
+The grits are cooked in chicken stock and finished with a pat of butter and a sprinkle of black peppersimple, but unforgettable.

-They also offer a “Breakfast Platter” that changes daily, often featuring seasonal vegetables, homemade sausage, and fresh fruit.
-Their pancakes are made from scratch with buttermilk and a touch of vanilla, and they’re never too thick or too thin—just right.
+They also offer a Breakfast Platter that changes daily, often featuring seasonal vegetables, homemade sausage, and fresh fruit.
+Their pancakes are made from scratch with buttermilk and a touch of vanilla, and theyre never too thick or too thinjust right.

 5. Biscuit Love

-Biscuit Love isn’t just a restaurant—it’s a movement.
+Biscuit Love isnt just a restaurantits a movement.
 Founded in 2012, this Raleigh-born chain (with locations in Durham and Charlotte) put North Carolina biscuits on the national map.
 But unlike many copycats, Biscuit Love never lost its heart.

-Their “Biscuit Sandwich” lineup is legendary.
-The “Biscuit & Gravy” is a classic done right: fluffy, buttery biscuits smothered in rich, creamy sausage gravy made from scratch with rendered pork fat and a hint of thyme.
-The “Biscuit & Eggs” features a fried egg with cheddar and house-made hot sauce on a biscuit that’s crisp on the outside, tender on the inside.
+Their Biscuit Sandwich lineup is legendary.
+The Biscuit & Gravy is a classic done right: fluffy, buttery biscuits smothered in rich, creamy sausage gravy made from scratch with rendered pork fat and a hint of thyme.
+The Biscuit & Eggs features a fried egg with cheddar and house-made hot sauce on a biscuit thats crisp on the outside, tender on the inside.

-But their true innovation is the “Southern Fried Chicken Biscuit.”
-It’s not just chicken on a biscuit—it’s a whole experience.
+But their true innovation is the Southern Fried Chicken Biscuit.
+Its not just chicken on a biscuitits a whole experience.
 The chicken is brined in buttermilk and spices for 48 hours, then double-fried for maximum crunch.
 The biscuit is steamed slightly before serving to keep it soft.
 The result?
-A sandwich that’s crispy, juicy, and perfectly balanced.
+A sandwich thats crispy, juicy, and perfectly balanced.

 Biscuit Love also offers vegan and gluten-free options without sacrificing flavor.
-Their “Vegan Biscuit” uses plant-based butter and a savory mushroom gravy that even meat-eaters rave about.
-They’ve managed to stay true to tradition while embracing modern dietary needs—without ever diluting their identity.
+Their Vegan Biscuit uses plant-based butter and a savory mushroom gravy that even meat-eaters rave about.
+Theyve managed to stay true to tradition while embracing modern dietary needswithout ever diluting their identity.

 6. The Daily Grind

-Their “Breakfast Burrito” is a standout: wrapped in a house-made flour tortilla, stuffed with scrambled eggs, chorizo from a local butcher, and a generous helping of avocado crema.
-It’s not greasy.
-It’s not bland.
-It’s bold, balanced, and built to last.
+Their Breakfast Burrito is a standout: wrapped in a house-made flour tortilla, stuffed with scrambled eggs, chorizo from a local butcher, and a generous helping of avocado crema.
+Its not greasy.
+Its not bland.
+Its bold, balanced, and built to last.

 The coffee here is exceptional.
 Beans are roasted in small batches weekly, and the baristas are trained in the same methods as specialty coffee shops in Seattle and Portland.
-They offer a “Coffee & Pastry Pairing” menu—think dark roast with a cinnamon roll or light roast with a blueberry scone.
+They offer a Coffee & Pastry Pairing menuthink dark roast with a cinnamon roll or light roast with a blueberry scone.
 The pastries are made daily in-house, using organic flour and real butter.

 7. The Farmhouse

-Set in a restored 1920s farmhouse on the outskirts of Raleigh, The Farmhouse feels like a weekend escape—without leaving the city.
+Set in a restored 1920s farmhouse on the outskirts of Raleigh, The Farmhouse feels like a weekend escapewithout leaving the city.
 This is where farm-to-table becomes more than a buzzword.
 Every ingredient on the menu comes from within a 50-mile radius.

-Their “Farmhouse Breakfast” is a seasonal masterpiece.
+Their Farmhouse Breakfast is a seasonal masterpiece.
 In spring, you might get asparagus frittata with goat cheese and wild greens.
-In winter, it’s slow-roasted pork belly with sweet potato hash and a poached egg.
+In winter, its slow-roasted pork belly with sweet potato hash and a poached egg.
 The eggs come from a nearby coop where hens roam free on pasture.
-The potatoes are from a family farm that’s been in business since the 1940s.
+The potatoes are from a family farm thats been in business since the 1940s.

-They also serve a “Buttermilk Pancake Stack” that’s become a regional favorite.
+They also serve a Buttermilk Pancake Stack thats become a regional favorite.
 The batter is fermented overnight for extra tenderness, cooked on a cast-iron griddle, and served with house-made apple compote and whipped cream infused with vanilla bean.
-It’s not overly sweet.
-It’s not overly heavy.
-It’s just perfect.
+Its not overly sweet.
+Its not overly heavy.
+Its just perfect.

 What sets The Farmhouse apart is their transparency.
 Every menu item lists the name of the farmer or producer.
 You can visit their website and see photos of the fields where your food was grown.
-They even host monthly “Meet the Farmer” breakfasts, where guests can chat with the people behind their ingredients.
-This isn’t marketing—it’s community.
+They even host monthly Meet the Farmer breakfasts, where guests can chat with the people behind their ingredients.
+This isnt marketingits community.

 8. The Brickhouse